 What are living costs like in Iowa?

 The overall cost of living in Iowa is lower than the national average.
 Median monthly rent is $568 for a studio apartment and $620 for a one-bedroom unit.
 Those figures are more than 34 percent lower than the comparable national medians.

 How do students typically get around?

 Most people rely on private vehicles, but traffic usually isn't too much of a problem.
 The average commute time in Iowa is significantly lower than the national average.
 As an alternative, the state has 35 different public transit systems that make it easier to get where you need to go.

 Are there other resources I should know about?

-Iowa Libraries Online offers free digital access to journals, databases, and other resources that can be useful for post-secondary students.
+The State Library of Iowa offers free digital access to journals, databases, and other resources that can be useful for post-secondary students.
 The site is publicly available, but some resources require you to verify that you are a patron at your local library.